The development of ecflow started in April 2009 as a replacement for SMS.

 - The 4.X.X GUI is not interoperable with version 5 and vice versa.

 - ecFlow 4.X.X series relied on boost serialisation for client-server communication,

 which meant sticking with a single version of boost, to maintain compatibility between versions.

 The ability to extend existing classes over the client/server divide was very limited

-This means that future version of ecflow 5 can use different boost libs.
+This means that future versions of ecflow 5 can use different boost libs.

 The latency during the client/server communication has been improved.